erenyusufduran/path/07-js-algorithms/01-problem-solving/problem-solving.md

 **countUniqueValues**

 Implement a function called countUniqueValues, which accepts a sorted array, and counts the unique values in the array.
-There can be negative numbers in the array, but it will always be sorted.
+There can be negative numbers in the array, but it will always be sorte

+### Sliding Window

+This pattern involves creaating a **window** which can either be an array or number from one position to another.

+Depending on a certain condition, the window either increases or closes (and a new window is created)

+Very useful for keeping track of a subset of data in an array/string etc.d

+### Divide and Conquer Pattern

+This pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data.

+This pattern can tremendously **decrease time complexity**